lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The *create_box* command creates a simulation box with 5 types of atoms in the simulation.
-This command extends over 6 lines thanks to the :math:`\&` character.
-The second and third lines are used to specify that the simulation contains 1 type of bond and 1 type of angle (both required by the water molecule).
-The parameters of these bond and angle constraints will be given later.
+    The *create_box* command creates a simulation box with 5 types of atoms:the oxygen and hydrogen of the water molecules, the two ions (:math:`\text{Na}^+`, :math:`\text{Cl}^-`), and the
+    atom of the walls.
+The *create_box* command extends over 6 lines thanks to the :math:`\&` character.
+The second and third lines are used to indicate that the simulation contains 1 type of bond and 1 type of angle (both required by the water molecule).
+The parameters for these bond and angle constraints will be given later.
 The three last lines are for memory allocation.
-    Note that 5 atom types are needed for respectively the oxygen and hydrogen of the water molecules, the two types of ions (:math:`\text{Na}^+`, :math:`\text{Cl}^-`), and the single atom type of the walls.

 ..  container:: justify